vastbinderj/dotfiles/README.md

 ### Clone Vundle into bundle/
         > git clone https://github.com/gmarik/Vundle.vim.git bundle/Vundle.vim

-Open vim and run `:BundleInstall` to clone and install your plugins.
+Open vim and run `:PluginInstall` to clone and install your plugins.

 ### To upgrade all bundled plugins at any time:

-Open vim and run `:BundleUpdate` or `:BundleInstall!`
+Open vim and run `:PluginUpdate` or `:PluginInstall!`

 Remember to download and install Exuberant Ctags, Ack and gocode if you want to use those features for your OS and vim configuration.